Heljan 7601

 Tooling

 Heljan announced its OO gauge model of the British Rail Class 76 (also known as EM1) in 2011.
 This locomotive was designed to represent the iconic 1.5kV DC electric engines that operated on the Woodhead Route between Manchester and Sheffield.
 The prototype, designed by Sir Nigel Gresley, entered service in the early 1950s and became synonymous with heavy freight and passenger duties across the Pennines.
-Heljan’s tooling was developed to fill a significant gap in ready-to-run electric models for British outline enthusiasts.
+Heljan’s tooling was developed to fill a significant gap in ready-to-run electric models for British outline enthusiasts and marked Heljan’s first foray into British DC electric locomotives in OO gauge.
+Several limited editions were commissioned by Olivia’s Trains, featuring unique numbers and detailing variations.

 Model Rail magazine and online reviewers praised the Class 76 for its accurate body shape, fine detailing, and smooth running qualities.
 The pantograph and roof equipment were highlighted as standout features.
 Some feedback noted the absence of tail lights and suggested minor adjustments for optimal performance on layouts with tight clearances when pantographs are raised.